dscardoso/dscardoso.github.io/_pages/about.md

 Fuel cost pass-through in commercial aviation
 :  _with Yongjoon Park_

+The value and optimal deployment of augmented observations for hurricane forecasts : _with Renato Molina and Ivan Rudik_

 Welfare Analysis in SIMPLE
 :  _with Thomas Hertel and Srabashi Ray_